-My father gave a loan to his friend and took an undertaking from him that he shall not sell the properties mentioned in the undertaking in currency of loan.
+My father gave a loan to his friend and took an undertaking from him that he shall not sell the properties mentioned in the undertaking in the currency of the loan.
 But that undertaking is unregistered but signed by the borrower.
 Is it legally valid?

-You must registered the document according to above mentioned sections of TPA and Registration Act.
-Otherwise it shall not be read an evidence and it is not a valid document for creating charge.
+You must register the document according to the above-mentioned sections of the TPA and Registration Act.
+Otherwise, it shall not be read the evidence and it is not a valid document for creating a charge.